Surfing

 • Others

-Git, CUDA, Slurm, Docker, Kubernetes, SQL, Google/Microsoft Office Suite, VBA, Latex, UML, etc.
+Git, CUDA, Slurm, Docker, Kubernetes, SQL, Google/Microsoft Office Suite, VBA, Latex, UML, AI Tools, etc.

 • German